Motovun, Croatia: What to pack, what to wear, and when to go [2023]

 Voltage adapter

-A plug adapter that supports outlet types C and F. It's important that you get the necessary kind.
-The majority of adapters available online are simply plug changers and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C and F. Take care to choose the necessary kind.
+A lot of adapters that you can buy are just plugs and expect your devices to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most countries.

 Power bank for devices